LLNL/axom/src/axom/sidre/docs/sphinx/file_io.rst

    :language: C++

 The first step is to call ``load()`` as before.
-This will load the entire Sidre hierarchy stored in the file, including all ``View`` descriptions, but it will *not* allocate storage or load data values for the views with external data.
+This will load the entire Sidre hierarchy of groups and views stored in the file.
+For views with external data, it will load their descriptions that were saved but it will *not* allocate storage or load data values for the views with external data.
 Second, the calling code must provide each external ``View`` a pointer to valid storage that will hold the external data, using ``setExternalDataPtr()``.
+It is the responsibility of the calling code to ensure that the provided external data pointer points to memory that is properly allocated and of the correct size.
 Finally, ``loadExternalData()`` is called, reading the file again to load data values into the provided external data locations.

 Overloads of the ``save()`` and ``load()`` methods that take HDF5 handles and the ``loadExternalData()`` method are used to implement parallel I/O through